Back to Solutions

 Risk flags are only useful when they are reviewable.

-Teams need a workflow that surfaces exclusions, carve-outs, and deviations in a structured way while preserving source citations and commercial context.
+Teams need exclusions, carve-outs, and deviations shown in a structured way with source links and review context.

 That allows reviewers to see not only that a risk exists, but exactly where it appears and why it matters to the comparison.